jlsfernandez/O365-Starter-Intranet/README.md

 - Install the last release of [PnP PowerShell cmdlets SharePointPnPPowerShellOnline](https://github.com/OfficeDev/PnP-PowerShell/releases).
  (We recommend to use the June 2016 Intermediate 3 version, there are some issues with the August 2016 version)
 - Install Node.js on your machine https://nodejs.org/en/
-- Install the 'typings' node client (`npm install typings --global`)
+- Install the 'typings' Node JS client (`npm install typings --global`)
-- Install the 'webpack' node client (`npm install webpack --global`)
+- Install the 'webpack' Node JS client (`npm install webpack --global`)
-- Go to the ".\App" folder and install all dependencies listed in the package.json file by running the "npm install" cmd
+- Go to the ".\App" folder and install all dependencies listed in the package.json file by running the `npm install` cmd
 - Install TypeScript typings by running the "`typings install`" cmd from the ".\App" folder.
 - Check if everything is OK by running the "`webpack`" cmd from the ".\App" folder.
 We shouldn't any errors here (just warnings)
 - Create a site collection with the publishing template.
 We don't manage the site collection creation process in the deployment procedure because it takes too much time with SharePoint Online.